Fear of Happiness – Cherophobia

-The Fear of Happiness is Technically Known as Cherophobia and is most frequently associated with people who have had disruptive relationship break-ups, or those people who may have fractured attachment styles as a result of problems during their early developmental years.
+The fear of Happiness is also known as Cherophobia and is most frequently associated with people who have had disruptive relationship break-ups, or those people who may have fractured attachment styles as a result of problems during their early developmental years.

 Most of us are familiar with the idea that some people are ‘afraid to be happy’ and what this really means is that some people find it very hard to cope with loss and so develop a mental ‘strategy’ to avoid being happy so as to avoid becoming unhappy at some point (a paradox we know)!